wp-plugins/radio-station/readme.txt

 * Admin Plugin Settings Page (with a plethora of new options)
 * ...and a Radio Station Data API via the WordPress REST API!

 If you have been using Radio Station prior to version 2.3.0 and want to update, it is recommended that you read [the blog post for the 2.3.0 release](https://netmix.com/2-3-0-release-announcement/).
 As there is quite a lot of refactoring and changes in this version, you will want to check the details of the new changes with your current usage - especially if you have been using any custom page templates in your theme or other plugin-related custom code on your site.
-As these are probably the most significant changes that will ever be made to the plugin in a release, we have worked hard to maintain backwards oompatibility and test the new features thoroughly, but it's important you know what is going and test things out yourself in the update process.
+As these are probably the most significant changes that will ever be made to the plugin in a release, we have worked hard to maintain backwards compatibility and test the new features thoroughly, but it's important you know what is going and test things out yourself in the update process.

 = Support and Contribution =